php-fig/fig-standards/proposed/cache-meta.md

 sentinel value.
 Based on that prior experience FIG decided that a naked value on `get` was impossible.

+### 4.4 Alternative: ArrayAccess Pool

+There was a suggestion to make a Pool implement ArrayAccess, which would allow for cache get/set operations to use array syntax.
+That was rejected due to limited interest, limited flexibility of that approach (trivial get and set with default control information is all that's possible), and because it's trivial for a particular implementation to include as an add-on should it desire to do so.

 5. People
 ---------